galsasson/ofxInterface/README.md

-# ofxUINode
+# ofxInterface

-scene-graph and multitouch manager for openframeworks
+flexible and lighweight GUI helper with a scene-graph and a multitouch manager for openframeworks